Digit

 Digit is a direct descendant of Cassie, Agility's first robot, but Digit has a torso with sensors and a pair of arms.

-Two bipedal robots move yellow bins in a factory setting.
+Two bipedal Digit robots move yellow bins in an Amazon factory setting.

 Amazon is testing Digit at its robotic research and development warehouse.
 Photo: Agility Robotics

-Full length view of a teal, silver and black bipedal robot with jointed legs.
+A full length view of Digit shows a teal, silver and black bipedal robot with jointed legs.

 Who you calling "ostrich legs"?
 Photo: Agility Robotics